 Performed by an ensemble of four dancers the choreography explores movement, rhythm, expression and narrative based in the Kathak dance form.
 The original score by Nick Storring evokes the stillness and the fury of snow with elements of contemporary and classical Indian music.

-SNOWANGELS will premier April 6 & 7, 2018 at the Market Hall Performing Arts Centre (140 Charlotte St, Peterborough).
-It will then come to Ottawa for a performance on April 15, 2018 at the Shenkman Arts Centre (245 Centrum Boulevard).
+SNOWANGELS premiered April 6 & 7, 2018 at the Market Hall Performing Arts Centre.
+It was then presented in Ottawa on April 15, 2018 at the Shenkman Arts Centre.